canonical/prometheus-edge-hub-operator/README.md

 Prometheus Edge Hub is a replacement of the Prometheus Pushgateway which allows for the pushing of metrics to an endpoint for scraping by prometheus, rather than having Prometheus scrape the metric sources directly.
-This differs from the Prometheus Pushgateway in several ways, the most important of which being that it does not overwrite timestamps and that metrics do not persist until updated.
+Prometheus Edge Hub differs from the Prometheus Pushgateway in several ways, the most important of which are:
-When the hub is scraped, all metrics are drained.
+1. Prometheus Edge Hub not overwrite timestamps
+2. Metrics in Prometheus Edge Hub persist only until scraped

 This project is a Juju charm to deploy Prometheus Edge Hub on Kubernetes.